ISI-apex/casper-utils/README.md

 compatible and GPU is the GPU model (e.g.  `k20`; look in `bin/pscommon.sh` for which CPU families have which CPU models -- TODO: that's out-of-date now).

+These scripts will keep running (watching the log files) even after the job completes (they do not detect job completion), so you have to Ctrl-C when you see that the job has finished.
+To check success, check the end of the log for (but also check for expected output and lack of any errors):

+    Leaving Gentoo Prefix with exit status 0

+Also, the script just watches the log file, after the job has launched, you can kill the script with Ctrl-C, and the job will keep running.
+You can then manually check the queue with `squeue` and monitor the job log files the paths to which where printed when the job was run (look for `--output` and `--error` arguments in the log).

 #### On a generic host

 On a host (compatible with the ARCH for which the prefix was built):